OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 # Installing

-The following are the described the data source links where the data the disease occurrence data and the metadata were downloaded in as CSV files based on the description of the data for the period between 2018 and 2023 and just for Europe.
+The following described the data source links where the disease occurrence data and were downloaded as CSV files for the period 2018-2023 and just for Europe.
 The code provided here is an example of processing the diseases ASF, WNF, and CWD but the user can use the data source links to select other diseases of interest and periods.

 Extract European Centre for Disease Prevention and Control data: http://atlas.ecdc.europa.eu/public/index.aspx